 Why returns will likely be lower going forward

-The S&P 500, the most common benchmark for index funds to follow, has given investors more than 9% annualized returns since its inception in 1928.
+The S&P 500, the most common benchmark for index funds to follow, has given investors more than 9% annualized returns since the 1920’s.
 But that rate of return has by no means been smooth.

-If you invested in the late 90’s, for example, your investment would have been flat and choppy for the next 14 years until you finally broke to a new high point.
+If you invested in the late 90’s, for example, your investment would have been flat and choppy for the next decade and a half until you finally broke to a new high point.
 A balanced allocation between stocks and bonds would have improved this somewhat, but returns still would have been less than great.

 And this is a predictable result rather than random.
 Dr. Robert Shiller, an economics professor and Nobel laureate at Yale, two decades ago introduced the Cyclically-Adjusted Price-to-Earnings (CAPE) ratio, also known as the Shiller P/E ratio.
 It divides the current market price of the S&P 500 index by the inflation-adjusted earnings of those companies over the last ten years, and the result is a quite accurate representation of how overvalued or undervalued the market is compared to historical norms.